How to choose the right colour when buying blinds

 So, you’ve made your made up and you’re going for blinds over curtains.
 Now comes decision number two: which colour is 'the one'?
 It all comes down to the type of presence you wish your window to have in the room; a topic in which our Lead Colour Expert, Tash, is well versed in.
 From how to best pare-back your window blind so that it melts into the rest of the room to picking out a colour to put your window front and centre, read on for Tash’s tips on getting clever with coloured blinds.

 Maybe the window in question is a small one – one to which you don’t necessarily want to draw attention.
 Or maybe there’s already another key feature in the room from which you don’t want eyes to be diverted – hello feature fireplace or hot-to-trot headboard.
 If either of these scenarios ring true, you’re going to want to tone down your window blind as much as possible so that it slips into the scene almost unnoticed.
+Try getting a blind in a colour that matches or is similar to your wall colour or window's trim.

 Which sort of colours to pick: this one’s less about depth of pigment and more about making sure you match it to your window’s trim (right this way for advice on painting your window frames).
 Avoiding contrast is key here; follow the matchy-matchy path instead.
 That means (more often than not) a classic White 01 window trim plus a classic White 01 roller or White 01 Venetian blind.